Privacy statement - Brainnet Groep

 What are personal data and when are they processed?

 Personal data include all of the data that can be used to identify a person.
-Are you self-employed (Dutch abbreviation: ZZP)?
-Then you are legally considered to be a person and personal data will also concern data that, directly or indirectly, say something about you.
+Are you a self-employed professional or a sole proprietor?
+Then you are legally also considered to be a person and personal data will concern data that can identify you, directly or indirectly.
 You have already shared personal data with us when you contacted us.
 For instance, your name, telephone number and/or e-mail address.

 Specific personal details are considered to be sensitive data, for instance data about your health, criminal record, religious or philosophical beliefs, membership of a trade union, sexual orientation or data concerning race or ethnic origin.
 In principle, we do not process specific personal details.
 We only process specific personal data if is required for the service we provide and if it we are statutorily obliged to do so, if this is done with your consent or if you ask us to do so.